concourse/rfcs/041-opa-integration/proposal.md

 ## Policy check points

-* Concourse has implemented the audit function.
-Each action, e.g. `set-pipeline`, generates an audit log.
-Policy checks can be done right before writing audit logs.
-So that all actions that are audited will also go through policy checks.
+* All API calls, for example `set-pipeline`, will also go through policy checks.
 * Because Concourse supports task file, and task file is only fetched at runtime.
 The action `set-pipeline` has no access to task files.
 To support policy check against tasks, a policy check should be invoked before a task run starts.